sqlpad/sqlpad/docs/webhooks.md

 To enable a specific webhook, set `SQLPAD_WEBHOOK_ENABLED` to `true`, and provide a URL for the event you would like to subscribe to.
 HTTP and HTTPS URLs are supported.
 This URL will be sent an HTTP POST with a payload of relevant information when the event occurs.

-To ensure a webhook call is valid, `SQLPAD_WEBHOOK_SECRET` may be configured, and validated on every webhook call.
+To ensure a webhook call can be trusted, `SQLPAD_WEBHOOK_SECRET` may be configured, and validated on every webhook call.

 The webhook POST will contain the following headers: